jwilsh/Auto_Village_Motors/README.md

 - Your top high-level content recommendations based on your analysis

 ### 1.4 Key Stakeholders:
-- **Clive Warren:** Auto Village Motor's owner and founder
+- **Clive Warren:** Auto Village Motors owner and founder
-- **Auto Village Motors Sales team:** A team of sales representaties which dictate the companies sales.
+- **Auto Village Motors Sales team:** A team of sales representatives which dictate the companies sales.

 # 2.0 Prepare